Porter Ranch, Los Angeles: Clampette fire

-February 9, 1971 Sylmar Quake
+1971 Sylmar quake

 This quake had a major impact on Porter Ranch, on the northwest portion along San Fernando Mission Blvd pools were half emptied, many block walls fell over, the area was without running water for a couple of weeks.
 Many of the homes floor joists were not bolted to the pylons underneath, causing remediation.
 A major aftershock was on a fault in Porter Ranch.
 Note: there were no issues with the Aliso Cyn oil field.

-December 9, 1988 Brush Fire
+1988 brush fire

-About 5:00 am a brush fire propelled by 70 mph Santa Anna winds crossed Aliso Creek and destroyed 13 homes and damaged 23 mostly on Beaufait Avenue.
+About 5:00 am a brush fire propelled by 70 mph Santa Ana winds crossed Aliso Creek and destroyed 13 homes and damaged 23 mostly on Beaufait Avenue.
 The use of wood roof shingles was blamed for the enhanced level of destruction of the fire.
 Many residents fended off flames on their house roofs with garden hoses.
 The fire consumed 3,000 acres and $10 million (1988) in damages.

 2019 wildfire

 On October 10, 2019, the Saddleridge Fire broke out in the nearby community of Sylmar due to an electrical power line short circuit.
 Despite efforts to control the fire, the blaze spread to Porter Ranch within a few hours, forcing the entire community to evacuate while burning some of the homes in the eastern part of the neighborhood.
+During these fires the skies were gray with ashes falling from the sky, and schools were closed for a few days due to the poor air quality and floating debris.

 Geography

 The neighborhood is bounded by Brown's Canyon/Chatsworth on the south and west, Northridge on the south, and Granada Hills on the northeast and east.
 The Santa Susana Mountains, which separate the San Fernando and Santa Clarita valleys, lie to the north.
 The principal thoroughfares are Mason Ave., Corbin Ave., Porter Ranch Drive, Tampa Ave. and Reseda Blvd., running north–south, and Sesnon Blvd., Rinaldi St. and the Ronald Reagan Freeway (State Route 118), running east and west.
-The Porter Ranch ZIP code is 91326.

 Porter Ranch is in the hilly northwestern tip of the San Fernando Valley, where, according to a 2008 Los Angeles Times article, it was a "calm outpost of Los Angeles" that attracted residents "seeking sanctuary from the urban hubbub."
 It was noted that the neighborhood had "some of the cleanest air in the Valley year-around—some of which is attributable to winds that sweep through the community regularly."
 Nevertheless, "those same winds, which have been clocked at 70 mph, take down trees and holiday lights." * Renaissance Summit is a neighborhood at the highest point of Porter Ranch.